Juanpa660/DQL_flappy_bird/README.md

 ![Training Progress](imgs/flappy.jpg)

-*Click on the image to watch a video of the DQL agent in action.*

 ## Features

 - **Deep Q-Learning (DQL) Algorithm**: At the core of this project is the DQL algorithm, which enables the agent to learn optimal actions based on state inputs by using a deep neural network.